Bareflank/MicroV/README.md

 ## Disadvantages:
 No design is without its disadvantages:
-- **Limited Guest VM Support**: As stated above, on Intel, the CPU is divided into the host and the guest.
-The hypervisor runs in the host, and the operating system runs in the guest.
-The root operating system, which Xen would call Dom 0 can be any operating system.
-The initial version of MicroV will support Windows and Linux, with limited support for UEFI.
-From there, MicroV will let you create additional, very small guest virtual machines.
-  MicroV will only have support for enlightened operating systems running in these guest VMs.
-Because they are enlightened, we can keep their size really small, and in some cases, remove the need for emulation entirely, which is where the term MicroVM comes from (i.e., a really small VM that requires little to no emulation).
-This ultimately means MicroV will support Linux, unikernels and enlightened applications, with no support for more complicated operating systems like Windows and macOS.
-Support for these types of operating systems is possible, but that is a bridge we will cross in the future.

 - **VM DoS Attacks**:
   Since the main operating system is responsible for scheduling micro VMs for execution, it is possible that an attack in this operating system could